-Taniel Hill on the XC Trail is closed for the completion of tree felling work from Thursday 23 June until the end of June (7days/week) with a diversion at post 10 rejoining the route at the start of the Clattering Path (post 18).
+Taniel Hill on the XC Trail is closed for the completion of tree felling work until the end of June (7days/week) with a diversion at post 10 rejoining the route at the start of the Clattering Path (post 18).
 The forest road at the exit of Taniel Hill will also be closed for the felling work (no through access to the Southern Upland Way).
 Sorry for this inconvenience.

 Not for the faint hearted, this route includes a leg-burning climb, some thrilling singletrack descents and optional black graded features.